IMF chief denies altering World Bank report to appease China - RFI

 The World Bank announced Thursday that it was immediately discontinuing its Doing Business report after the investigation found irregularities in the 2018 and 2020 editions.

-The Washington-based development lender's staff was preparing it while leadership engaged in sensitive negotiations to increase its lending capital, which required an agreement with top members, including China.
+The Washington-based development lender's staff was preparing the 2018 edition while leadership engaged in sensitive negotiations to increase its lending capital, which hinged on agreement with China and the United States.

-In the final weeks before the report was released at the end of October 2017, the World Bank's then-president Jim Kim and Georgieva, at the time the bank's CEO, met with their staff and asked them to look into updating the methodology in regard to China, according to the investigation by law firm WilmerHale.
+In the final weeks before the report was released at the end of October 2017, the World Bank's then-president Jim Kim and Georgieva, at the time the bank's CEO, asked staff to look into updating the methodology in regard to China, according to the investigation by law firm WilmerHale.

 Amid the pressure from upper management, staff changed some of the input data, which boosted China's ranking in 2018 by seven places to 78 -- the same as it was the year prior.